KjetilIN/Renewable-Energy-REST-API/readme.md

 # Advanced functionality
 This assignment introduced the following advanced tasks:
-* Cache: Implement purging of cached information for requests older than a given number of hours/days.
-* Event types: Consider supporting other event types you can think of.
-* Current endpoint: Extend {?country} to support country name (e.g., norway) as input.
-* History endpoint:
-  * Selective use of only begin or end as single parameter (e.g., ?begin=1980 only consider data from 1980 onwards; ?end=1980, values from the first time entry until 1980 only).
-  * Extend the history for all countries with a time constraint.
-Where {?begin=year&end=year?} is specified (e.g., ?begin=1960&end=1970), only calculate mean values for these years (not for all years).
-  * Additional optional parameter {?sortByValue=bool?} to support sorting of output by percentage value (e.g., ?sortByValue=true).

 ## Cache
+Description: Implement purging of cached information for requests older than a given number of hours/days.

 When searching for a country/ies, the country/ies will be cached for a set period of time.
 This is done to ensure an updated cache.
 This result in less frequent requests for the API and shorter response time.

+## Event types
+Description: Consider supporting other event types you can think of.

+## Current endpoint
+Description: Extend {?country} to support country name (e.g., norway) as input.

+## History endpoint
+Description: Selective use of only begin or end as single parameter (e.g., ?begin=1980 only consider data from 1980 onwards; ?end=1980, values from the first time entry until 1980 only).

+Description: Extend the history for all countries with a time constraint.
+Where {?begin=year&end=year?} is specified (e.g., ?begin=1960&end=1970), only calculate mean values for these years (not for all years).

+Description: Additional optional parameter {?sortByValue=bool?} to support sorting of output by percentage value (e.g., ?sortByValue=true).

+## Wiki
+We have also created a [wiki](https://git.gvk.idi.ntnu.no/course/prog2005/prog2005-2023-workspace/marhjoh/assignment-2/-/wikis/home) for this project which includes more information about the assignment, like for example an overview of the applications' use-case examples and the group dynamic during the assignment.

 # Design
 Throughout the implementation of this application, the focus points on the design has been loose coupling, high